-In addition to getting up close and personal with these animals, many of these Connecticut Farms also offer a wide variety of pick-your-own fruits and vegetables, so there is plenty of family fun to be had.
-Read on for our favorite Connecticut petting zoos and farms to visit, and don’t forget to visit your other four-legged friends at these Connecticut Zoos and Gardens.
+In addition to getting up close and personal with these animals, many of these Connecticut Farms also offer a wide variety of pick-your-own fruits and vegetables.
+There is plenty of family fun to be had.
+Read on for our favorite Connecticut petting zoos and farms to visit.
+And don’t forget to visit your other four-legged friends at these Connecticut Zoos and Gardens.

-Flamig Farm’s petting zoo is the home of cats, dogs, chickens, geese, pigs, goats, onesies, donkeys, llamas, miniature horses, and so much more!
+One of the best known Connecticut petting zoo, Flamig Farm is home to cats, dogs, chickens, geese, pigs, goats, donkeys, llamas, miniature horses and so much more!
 It's also famous for its "backward EGGS" sign on its big, red barn.
 For a fee, guests are welcome to walk around the petting zoo and meet all of these wonderful animals.
 Cups of grain are also available for purchase.
-Flamig Farm offers a unique farm stay experience, summer camp, birthday parties, school tours, and a variety of seasonal programmings such as the Haunted Petting Zoo and Visits with Santa.

 Silverman’s Farm is the largest of Easton’s active farmsteads.
 Located on Sport Hill Road, this farm offers all kinds of farm-filled fun.
 Silverman’s animal farm has a little bit of everything from bunnies to buffalo.
 Feed a llama, pet a pig, get up close and personal with an emu, and so much more.
 The farm also has a steady rotation of pick-your-own fruits and berries and a fully stocked country market to grab a bite to eat.

 Animal encounters can be big fun at Connecticut's petting zoos.
 Photo courtesy of Goldilocks Farm Visits